nfabacus/CPPLearningChallenge/README.md

 13th - 15th Nov, 2018 - Set up IDE Clion.
 Start over again the Udemy course on C++ I did not finish previously.
 Start with hello world and variables.
 15th Nov, 2018 - variable types.
 Arithmetic operators are the same as other languages.
+21st Nov - if statement, the same as javascript.